 The BC-T1 back card provides a T1 line interface for a CVM card.
-The BC-T1 provides the following features:
+It provides the following:

-- Trunk line interfaces to T1 trunks at 1.544 Mbps - Software selectable AMI or B8ZS line code - Software selectable D4 or ESF (extended super-frame) framing format - Configuration as either full or fractional T1 service - Extraction of receive-timing from the input signal for use as the node timing - Software selectable line buildout for cable lengths up to 655 feet - Passes T1 line event information to the front card (events include Frame loss, Loss of signal, bi-polar violations, and frame errors)
+- Trunk line interfaces to T1 trunks at 1.544 Mbps - Software selectable AMI or B8ZS line code - Software selectable D4 or ESF (extended super-frame) framing format - Configuration as either full or fractional T1 service - Extraction of receive-timing from the input signal for use as the node timing - Software selectable line buildout for cable lengths up to 655 feet - Reporting of T1 line event information to the front card

 B8ZS supports clear channel operation because B8ZS eliminates the possibility of a long string of 0s.
-B8ZS is preferable whenever available, especially on trunks.
+B8ZS is preferable whenever available.